What is mucoid plaque? Should we be getting rid of it or not?

 Gut bacteria eats fibre, therefore if you have a low fibre diet you have low gut bacteria.

-Lastly bacteria is mean to live in the bowel, not the small intestine, this causes SIBO (small intestinal bacterial overgrowth).
+Lastly bacteria is meant to live in the bowel, not the small intestine, this causes SIBO (small intestinal bacterial overgrowth).
 A great means to detect if SIBO is present is by observing how you feel after eating fermented foods.
 If you are bloated it is likely that that bacteria is in the small intestine.
-Speak to one of our Naturopaths for correct diagnosis and treatment.
+Speak to one of our naturopaths or nutritionist for a thorough analysis and solutions.

 Join our next group cleanse to get your mucoid plaque in check